 SESSION III: Acknowledging Intangible Heritage as part of future heritage past

 SESSION IV: Caring for future Worlds?
 SDGs within Spaces and Places of Heritage

 SESSION I – MONUMENTS OF OPPRESSION

-This session aims to discuss how monuments reproduce structural inequalities located at the intersections of race, gender, and class to become monuments of oppression.
+This session (held on March 29, 2021, 07:00-12:00 UTC) aims to discuss how monuments reproduce structural inequalities located at the intersections of race, gender, and class to become monuments of oppression.
 Monuments around the world are used to support official historical narratives that often exclude the individuals and communities who interact with them.
 Statues, buildings, and natural monuments are given official narratives which define and commemorate an event, person, or group; these are usually imposed from a place of power.
 This can create a situation where those that hold power in societies impose their discourse, worldviews, and experiences onto places and spaces, an act which denies the histories, heritages, and experiences of marginalised individuals and communities.

 To aid this discussion, this session examines monuments that have been elevated to the World Heritage stage alongside the oppressive narratives that support them and vice versa.
 We will explore mechanisms of domination, discrimination, exclusion, and erasure to highlight contemporary issues within World Heritage and its links with oppression.
 We will also (re)consider processes and practices that can transform monuments of oppression into inclusive spaces and places for those they have previously dominated.

 Session Moderator: Alize Utteryn (French Guiana, United Nations Journalist)

 Speaker 1: Adaku Ezeudo (Diversity, Equity and Inclusion Consultant, Ireland)

 Speaker 2: Shahid Vawda (Archie Mafeje Chair, Critical and Decolonial Humanities; Professor, University of Cape Town, South Africa)